lsst-sitcom/sitcomtn-074/index.rst

 Setting up the turbo (vacuum) pump
 ----------------------------------

-The spectrograph needs to work in a good vacuum (~10−7 Torr).
+The CCD needs to work in a good vacuum (~10−7 Torr).
 For reaching this vacuum, there are two devices involved:

 -	Pfeifer Turbopump (to be used from 1 Torr to ~10−6 Torr), complete with vacuum hose, pressure sensor and the sensor’s electronic display